civicsense2025/withme.travel/docs/authentication.md

 Common Issues:

 1. **"Not authenticated" redirects:** Often caused by cookie issues or session expiry.
-Check cookie configuration in server.ts and ensure proper session handling.
+Check cookie configuration in unified.ts and ensure proper session handling.
 2. **Redirect loops:** Can occur when redirect logic isn't properly handling authentication state.
 Add redirect counters or debug logs to track the flow.
 3. **Auth state not updating:** The AuthProvider should update state when auth events occur.
 Check your event subscriptions.
 4. **Server/client auth mismatch:** Ensure consistent session handling between server and client code.